 There are so many of these strategies, both organic and inorganic that yield good results, but content marketing would be the best strategy to market your music, grow your fanbase and make more money through your music.

 Content marketing is the right strategy for music artists and almost all music artists are using this with or without being aware of it.
-But to get it right, you should have a good knowledge about it and create a solid strategy to make it a powerful marketing tool in the palm of your hands.
+But to get it right, you should have good knowledge about it and create a solid strategy to make it a powerful marketing tool in the palm of your hands.

-Simply put, content marketing is a form of marketing focused on creating, publishing, and distributing online materials such as videos, blogs and social media posts which is intended to stimulate interest.
+Simply put, content marketing is a form of marketing focused on creating, publishing, and distributing online materials such as videos, blogs, and social media posts which is intended to stimulate interest.

 Content marketing is a strategic approach to promote your music where you create and share valuable and interesting content to attract and retain a new audience or connect with an existing audience.

 The content can be in whatever form you want.
-Text on your website, media players playing your song, videos on YouTube, pictures and videos on Instagram, which ever you choose.
+Text on your website, media players playing your song, videos on YouTube, pictures, and videos on Instagram, whichever you choose.

-The idea behind content is to lure your fans into your world and make them yearn to hear from you.
+The idea behind the content is to lure your fans into your world and make them yearn to hear from you.
 Instead of spamming your audience with loads of sales pitch asking them to buy your album, sharing valuable content that really connects with your audience will naturally make your fans want to preorder and buy your album without you even asking.